Review of approximations for the exchange-correlation energy in density-functional theory

 where $\hat{V}_{\Hx}^{\HF}[\Phi^\l]$ is the nonlocal HF potential operator evaluated with the DS1H wave function $\Phi^\l$ and $\hat{\bar{V}}_{\Hxc}^{\l}[\rho_{\Phi^\l}]$ is the local Hartree-exchange-correlation potential operator generated by the energy functional $\bar{E}_{\Hxc}^{\l}[\rho]$ and evaluated at the DS1H density $\rho_{\Phi^\l}$.
 If written explicitly in terms of spin orbitals, Eq.~(\ref{DS1Heigenval}) would have the form of the GKS equations [Eq.~(\ref{GKSeqs})].
 The DS1H ground-state energy can be finally written as

 where the full Hartree energy $E_{\H}[\rho]$ has been recomposed.
 The exchange-correlation energy in Eq.~(\ref{DS1H}) is of the form of a hybrid approximation [Eq.~(\ref{Exc1H})].

-All what is missing in Eq.~(\ref{DS1H}) is the correlation energy associated with the scaled interaction $\l\hat{W}_{\ee}$.
+All that is missing in Eq.~(\ref{DS1H}) is the correlation energy associated with the scaled interaction $\l\hat{W}_{\ee}$.
 It can be calculated by a nonlinear Rayleigh-Schr\"odinger perturbation theory~\cite{AngGerSavTou-PRA-05,FroJen-PRA-08,Ang-PRA-08} starting from the DS1H reference.
-Consider the following energy expression with the perturbation parameter $\alpha \in [0,1]$
+Consider the following energy expression with the perturbation parameter $\alpha \in [0,1]$,

-where $\l\hat{W}=\l \left( \hat{W}_{\ee} - \hat{V}_{\Hx}^\HF[\Phi^\l] \right)$ is the scaled M{\o}ller-Plesset perturbation operator.
+where $\l\hat{W}=\l \left( \hat{W}_{\ee} - \hat{V}_{\Hx}^\HF[\Phi^\l] \right)$ is the scaled M{\o}ller--Plesset perturbation operator.
 For $\alpha=0$, the stationary equation associated with Eq.~(\ref{Ela}) reduces to the DS1H eigenvalue equation [Eq.~(\ref{DS1Heigenval})].
 For $\alpha=1$, Eq.~(\ref{Ela}) reduces to Eq.~(\ref{E0multidethybrid}), so $E^{\l,\alpha=1}_0$ is the exact energy, independently of $\l$.
 The sum of the zeroth-order energy and first-order energy correction gives simply the DS1H energy, $E^{\text{DS1H},\l}_0=E^{\l,(0)}_0+E^{\l,(1)}_0$.
-Thanks to the existence of a Brillouin theorem just like in standard M{\o}ller-Plesset perturbation theory (see Refs.~\cite{AngGerSavTou-PRA-05,FroJen-PRA-08,Ang-PRA-08}), only double excitations contribute to the first-order wave-function correction $\Psi^{\l,(1)}$ and the second-order energy correction has a standard MP2 form
+Thanks to the existence of a Brillouin theorem just like in standard M{\o}ller--Plesset perturbation theory (see Refs.~\cite{AngGerSavTou-PRA-05,FroJen-PRA-08,Ang-PRA-08}), only double excitations contribute to the first-order wave-function correction $\Psi^{\l,(1)}$ and the second-order energy correction has a standard MP2 form

 where $E_\c^{\text{MP2}}$ has the expression in Eq.~(\ref{EcMP2}) with DS1H spin orbitals and associated orbital eigenvalues (which implicitly depend on $\l$).
 This second-order perturbation theory defines a density-scaled one-parameter double-hybrid (DS1DH) approximation